red-hat-data-services/NeMo-Guardrails/docs/deployment/local-server/index.md

+---
+title:
+  page: "Local Server Setup"
+  nav: "Local Server"
+description: "Set up and run guardrails and actions servers locally for development and testing."
+topics: ["Deployment", "AI Safety"]
+tags: ["Server", "FastAPI", "Local Development"]
+content:
+  type: "How-To"
+  difficulty: "Beginner"
+  audience: ["Developer", "AI Engineer"]
+---

 # Local Server Setup

-The NeMo Guardrails toolkit enables you to create a guardrails local server and deploy it using a **guardrails server** and an **actions server**.
+The NeMo Guardrails library enables you to create a guardrails local server and deploy it using a **guardrails server** and an **actions server**.

 ## Overview